djhmateer/djhmateer.github.io/_posts/2021-11-10-excel dashboard.md

 [![alt text](/assets/2021-11-10/http.jpg "http")](/assets/2021-11-10/http.jpg)

 A format I used to save the data from a specific application.
 Notice the LoginId, Email and RoleName which comes from the application layer not the webserver.

-**TODO - figure out how to connect the sheet to SQL local then to live**

  Formatted the date column as: